Classical and consecutive pattern avoidance in rooted forests: Future work

 We also make the following general conjecture.

 \begin{conjecture} If the two sets $S$ and $S'$ of patterns are forest-Wilf equivalent, then $S$ and $S'$ are Wilf equivalent (with respect to pattern avoidance in permutations). \end{conjecture}

 One may make the stronger conjecture that $S$ and $S'$ are even forest-structure-Wilf equivalent.
 By \cref{cor:cfw-and-cw}, the analogous statements for c-Wilf equivalence do not hold.
+So far, all instances of forest-Wilf equivalence we have found imply Wilf equivalence and forest-structure-Wilf equivalence.

+We also wonder whether there are bijections between forests (rather than just clusters) in the consecutive pattern case, similar to in the non-consecutive case.

+\begin{question} Is there an explicit bijection between forests with $m$ consecutive instances of $1324$ and $m$ consecutive instances of $1423$, for general $m$? \end{question}

 Finally, we ask the following question. \begin{question} Are there nontrivial single-pattern c-forest-Wilf equivalences other than the one between $1324$ and $1423$? \end{question} Using a computer, we have verified that no other nontrivial c-forest-Wilf equivalences exist up to patterns of length $5$.
+This question has since been answered in the affirmative by \cite{ren}.